keithbuhler/keithbuhler.github.io/_posts/2017-06-21-repairing-the-ruins.md

 ---

+## Friday, 1:30pm -- Oratory Contest

+A high school or college aged student presented her fascinating paper about sacred and secular uses of food.
+She is arguing that modernity since the industrial revolution has redefined food in anti-Christian ways.
+Our use of food leads to disconnect from creation, alienation from the body, and diet-culture eating.

-## Friday, 9:50 -- "Telling the Story of the World"
+## Friday, 9:50am -- "Telling the Story of the World"

 History is hard to do because of the "vexing relationship" between how we see the world and how we tell its story.